 'Runner's high' is attributable to the release of endorphins that your brain experiences when you physically exert yourself.
-They help relieve pain and stress and if you've never had this feeling from exercise I highly recommend you get on it, it's a fab feeling!
+They help relieve pain and stress.

 Physical activity also stimulates the release of dopamine, noradrenaline, and serotonin, all of which play an important role in regulating your mood.

 In the last blog post I talked about Human Growth Hormone (HGH) aka 'the fitness hormone' which is released in response to vigorous/exhaustive exercise.
 This is the way to maintain a fit and strong body and improve your quality of life at almost any age.

 In a nutshell, the fitness hormone will help you lose weight, tone up not just your muscles but your skin too, fend off middle aged spread and feel more energetic.
 Researchers have found the best way to maximise the release of this hormone with cardiovascular exercise and that's to do 30 second sprints with rest intervals of 90 seconds and repeat this 8 times.
 This is a seriously strenuous workout and it is important to build up to this type of activity slowly.